FlyWheel Consultancy

 What the 12% Have in Common

-After consulting with 400+ B2B companies, the pattern is clear.
+After working with hundreds of B2B companies, the pattern is clear.
 Companies that get real value from AI share three traits:

-- They deploy systems, not tools.
+1. They deploy systems, not tools.
 One interconnected platform instead of 15 point solutions.
+Here's how swarm architecture works.

 The Practical Path Forward

-You do not need to rip and replace your entire tech stack.
+You don't need to rip and replace your entire tech stack.
 The path from tool-buyer to system-operator is phased:

-- Phase 0: Audit your current operation.
-Map where data flows (and where it does not).
+• Phase 0: Audit your current operation.
+Map where data flows (and where it doesn't).

-The companies in the 12% did not get there overnight.
+The companies in the 12% didn't get there overnight.
 They got there by treating AI as infrastructure instead of a feature checkbox.

 Flywheel Consultancy deploys AI agent infrastructure for B2B companies.
-If you are ready to move from tools to systems, start with an audit.
+If you're ready to move from tools to systems, start with an audit.